Application and Eligibility

 Can I leave the program a day early?

-ISA requires that students remain in the program until the end of classes and/or final exams, and will not pre-approve early departures.
+ISA requires that students remain in the program until the end of classes and/or final exams and cannot pre-approve early departures.

 Passports and Visas